North Otago Rugby Football Union

 The North Otago Rugby Football Union (NORFU) is a New Zealand rugby union province based in Oamaru and compete in the Heartland Championship.
 They are one of the strongest teams in The Heartland Championship, winning the Meads Cup section of the competition in its second year, 2007 as well as 2010.
 Their home ground is Whitestone Contracting Stadium, formerly Centennial Park.

 History

-The North Otago Rugby Football Union was formed in 1904 but didn't join the New Zealand Rugby Football Union until 1927.
+The North Otago Rugby Football Union was formed in 1904 but did not join the New Zealand Rugby Football Union until 1927.
 In 1930 North Otago played the All Blacks at the Oamaru Showgrounds before the All Blacks first test against the British and Irish Lions, however North Otago lost 6–34.

 Provincial representative rugby

 1946 saw the first Hanan Shield fixture with a 6–9 loss against South Canterbury.

-1962 saw the province record a fantastic win over Australia 14–13 and another win against Southland 19-8 but then a narrow loss to Otago 14–11.
-In 1965 North Otago produced some magic rugby to beat Otago 18–11.
+1962 saw the had North Otago beat the Australian national team 14–13, and another win against Southland 19-8.
+The team narrowly lost to Otago 14–11.

+In 1965 North Otago beat Otago 18–11.

-The highlight of the 1971 season was the selection of Kurow's Phil Gard for the All Blacks, fourth test against the Lions at Eden Park.
+In 1971, Kurow's Phil Gard was selected for the All Blacks, fourth test against the Lions at Eden Park.

 The 1980s were unsuccessful years as North Otago won very few games.